AppliedMechanics/AMrotor/docs/examples/Laval_Modal/Config_modal_Laval.rst

     :start-after: Components
     :end-before: Loads

-Also loads are not necessary for a modal analysis and can therefore be neglected.
+Loads are not absolutely necessary for the desired analysis methods, so that no loads need to be defined.
+Nevertheless the initialization of the load is necessary to avoid errors.
+The initialization consists of the assignment of a load field in the cnfg-struct and the definition of a control variable "count".

 .. literalinclude:: /../Examples/Simple_Laval/Config_Sim_Modal.m
     :language: matlab